ccxt/ccxt/wiki/Manual.md

 Because this is still a work in progress, some or all of methods and info described in this section may be missing with this or that exchange.

+**DO NOT use the `.fees` property as most often it contains the predefined/hardcoded info, which is now deprecated.
+Actual fees should only be accessed from markets and currencies.**

 ### Fee structure

 ```Javascript